Skip to Main Content

 Research Consultations

 Need help with research for a paper, project, or other research-related task?
-Schedule an appointment with a Research Librarian and meet via Zoom conferencing software.
-See below for science research librarian contact information.
+Schedule an appointment with a Research Librarian and meet in-person or via Zoom.
+CLICK HERE to set up a research appointment.

 Email